-Nicotine plays a crucial role in the successful adoption of our smoke-free products.
+Nicotine plays a key role in the successful adoption of our smoke-free products.
 Its presence can help adults who would otherwise continue smoking to switch to less risky alternatives instead.
-For adult smokers to accept novel alternatives to smoking, it is important that aspects of the experience—including nicotine uptake—be comparable to cigarettes.
-Taking these criteria into consideration, we have developed a portfolio of smoke-free products that both appeal to adult smokers and expose users to less harmful or potentially harmful constituents (HPHCs) than cigarette smoke.
+In addition to taste, ritual, and the sensory aspects, nicotine uptake that is comparable to cigarettes is important for adult smokers to accept novel alternatives to smoking.
+Taking these aspects into consideration, we have researched and continue to develop a portfolio of smoke-free products that are a better choice for adult smokers than continuing to smoke cigarettes.

 What is nicotine?

-Nicotine occurs naturally in tobacco and, at significantly lower levels, in some plant varieties from the Solanaceae family, which includes tomatoes, potatoes, and eggplant.
-It is possible to extract nicotine from tobacco, as is done to extract the nicotine used in nicotine replacement therapy (NRT) products and the e-liquids used for e-cigarettes.
+Nicotine occurs naturally in tobacco and, at significantly lower levels, in some other plant varieties from the Solanaceae family, which includes tomatoes, potatoes, and eggplant.
+It is possible to extract nicotine from tobacco, as is done to derive the nicotine contained in nicotine replacement therapy (NRT) products and e-liquids for e-cigarettes.
 It is also possible to produce synthetic nicotine.
-While this process is relatively costly, an increasing number of products (e-liquids and nicotine pouches) are using synthetic nicotine.
+While this process is relatively costly, there are an increasing number of products (e-liquids and nicotine pouches) that are now using synthetic nicotine.

-The route of nicotine administration (e.g., via lungs, mouth, or skin) influences the rate and amount of nicotine uptake into the body.
-When tobacco smoke or e-cigarette aerosol is inhaled into the lungs, it is rapidly absorbed into the bloodstream and can reach the brain as quickly as 10 to 20 seconds after the puff is taken.
-Peak nicotine levels following cigarette use occur approximately six to 10 minutes after the first puff.
-In comparison, nicotine from oral products (e.g., snus, nicotine pouches, and nicotine gums) is absorbed into the bloodstream through oral tissues, and the nicotine concentration in the blood rises gradually, reaching a plateau in about 30 minutes.
-The time it takes for the nicotine to reach the brain is slower compared with the inhalation route.
-Nicotine, when absorbed through the skin, reaches a plateau concentration in the blood even more slowly than via other routes of administration, between six and 12 hours.
-However, the level typically is maintained over a longer period.
+The route of nicotine administration (e.g., via the lung, mouth, or skin) influences the speed and amount of nicotine uptake into the body.
+When tobacco smoke or e-cigarette aerosol is inhaled into the lung, it is rapidly absorbed into the bloodstream and can reach the brain as quickly as 10–20 seconds after the puff is taken.
+Nicotine from oral tobacco products (e.g., snus, nicotine pouches, NRT gum) is absorbed into the bloodstream through oral tissues, and the nicotine concentration in the blood rises gradually, reaching a plateau in about 30 minutes.
+The rise in brain nicotine concentration is slower compared with the inhalation route.
+A certain amount of the orally administered nicotine is swallowed and absorbed, mostly in the small intestine, before passing to the liver, where it is metabolized (i.e., transformed to facilitate excretion of nicotine from the body).
+Nicotine, when absorbed through the skin, reaches a plateau concentration in the blood more slowly than via other routes of administration.
+However, the level typically is maintained for a longer period.

 Nicotine and addiction

-Continual use of nicotine may lead to dependence, which is most evident in the emergence of withdrawal symptoms experienced during cessation.
-In addition to other physiological responses, long-term use of nicotine can induce changes in the brain’s reward and stress systems.
-Physiological dependence, coupled with altered responses from the reward and stress system, can make quitting difficult.
+Continual use of nicotine may lead to dependence or physiological adaptations to maintain homeostasis, which are most evident in the emergence of withdrawal symptoms experienced during cessation.
+In addition to other physiological responses, long-term use of nicotine can induce changes in the brain’s reward and stress systems, which may manifest as anxiety, dysphoria, and other negative affect states during long-term withdrawal.
+Physiological dependence, coupled with altered responses from the reward and stress system, can make quitting very difficult.

-The rapid uptake and delivery of nicotine to the brain’s reward system via lung delivery is thought to be a primary reason for the increased addictive potential of cigarettes and other inhaled tobacco products compared with other routes of delivery.
-When someone smokes a cigarette, the nicotine levels peak quickly (in about six to 10 minutes), followed by a rapid decrease in nicotine levels as it is metabolized.
-Most nicotine replacement therapies do not deliver nicotine at the same rate or intensity, which decreases the abuse liability, or addiction potential, but also is less likely to satisfy smokers and allow them to quit cigarettes completely and permanently.
+The rapid uptake and delivery of nicotine to the brain’s reward system via lung delivery is thought to be a primary reason for the addictive potential of cigarettes and other inhaled tobacco products.
+When someone smokes a cigarette, the nicotine levels peak quickly (in about six to 10 minutes), and then the level of nicotine drops fairly rapidly as it is metabolized.
+Most nicotine replacement therapies do not provide this same pharmacokinetic profile, making them less likely to be addictive but also less likely to satisfy smokers.

 Therapeutic delivery of nicotine